 SCRATCH_PATH = '../../scratch/'

-# use sequential MKL to prevent thread oversubscription
+# use sequential MKL and OpenBLAS to prevent thread oversubscription

 os.environ['MKL_NUM_THREADS'] = '1'